In Month 8, the baby is

 In your third trimester, you’ll be recommended different tests to keep a check on both your health and your baby’s.
 Here is a list of tests to look out for:

-This test checks if your baby responds normally to movement, which shows they’re getting enough oxygen.
-It’s common in high-risk pregnancies or if you’re past your due date.
+This test checks if your baby usually responds to movement, showing it’s getting enough oxygen.
+It’s recommended in high-risk pregnancies or if you’re past your due date.

 In month 8, as your due date approaches, it’s normal to feel excited yet anxious.
 Focus on self-care, stay active, and lean on loved ones for support.
 If anxiety grows, consult your doctor for reassurance and guidance.